 Abortion is Basic Health Care

-The California Department of Managed Health Care today clarified that health plans sold in the state must cover abortion.
-The agency’s straightforward instruction to insurance companies, based on decades of California law, contains three important concepts that have all but disappeared with the erosion of abortion rights:
+California’s policy, based on decades of California law, embodies three important concepts that have all but disappeared with the erosion of abortion rights:

 Abortion is basic health care.

-A pregnant woman has two medical options: childbirth or abortion.
+A pregnant person has two medical options: childbirth or abortion.
 Abortion is a safe medical procedure—indeed, safer than childbirth at every stage of gestation.
 The risk of death associated with childbirth is approximately 14 times higher than that with abortion.
-One in three women will have an abortion by age 45.
+One in four women will have an abortion by age 45.

 Abortion is a constitutionally protected personal decision.

-In California, our Constitution and our Reproductive Privacy Act guarantee that each woman has a right to decide about her own pregnancy.
+In California, our Constitution and our Reproductive Privacy Act guarantee that each of us has the right to decide about our own pregnancy.
 It’s not the boss’s business, it’s not the insurance company’s business, and it’s not the government’s business.
 Abortion and prenatal care must be treated equally.

 Restricting abortion coverage is discrimination.

-Control over reproduction is fundamental to women’s ability to participate in social, economic and political life.
-Discriminatory policies (covering all prenatal care but only certain abortions) reinforces the archaic message that women’s role is motherhood.
+Control over reproduction is fundamental to a person’s ability to participate in social, economic and political life.
+Discriminatory policies (covering all prenatal care but only certain abortions) reinforce the archaic message that a cisgender woman’s proper role is motherhood—and, even then, on the state’s terms, not hers.

-The long term effect of today’s decision is to ensure that as more California residents have health insurance, access to abortion will remain a reality.
-The Department of Managed Health Care deserves applause because in protecting abortion access, it conveys simple truths that have become obscured in the political effort to stigmatize abortion: childbearing is a personal decision, abortion is basic health care, and control of reproduction is critical to women’s autonomy.
+California’s abortion coverage requirement conveys simple truths that have become obscured in the political effort to stigmatize abortion: childbearing is a personal decision, abortion is basic health care, and control of reproduction is critical to autonomy.